Barbara J. Stephenson

 Office of the Vice Provost for Global Affairs

 Barbara J. Stephenson is vice provost for global affairs and chief global officer at the University of North Carolina at Chapel Hill.
 She is a distinguished diplomat, former U.S. ambassador, international leader and prior dean of the Leadership and Management School at the Foreign Service Institute.
-She leads UNC Global and advances a pan-university global strategy to enhance UNC-Chapel Hill’s global reach, impact and reputation.
+She advances a pan-university global strategy to enhance UNC-Chapel Hill’s global reach, impact and reputation.

 Stephenson, a fierce advocate for the role of higher education in addressing complex global challenges, has extensive experience forging constructive collaboration across societies and geographies.